satyadineswarareddysatti/fidelity-ai-financial-advisor-rag/README.md

-# fidelity-ai-financial-advisor-rag
-For your GitHub repository, you need a **README** that doesn't just show your code, but also shows your **engineering mindset**.
-Since you are applying for a Senior role, LinkedIn wants to see that you can evaluate different tools and pick the best one for the business.

-Here is the complete, professional content for your `README.md`.
-It uses simple, direct English and incorporates all 8 of your experiments into a powerful comparison table.

----

 # Fidelity AI Financial Advisor: A Comparative RAG Benchmark

 This project is a production-grade AI Agent designed to act as a **Fidelity Financial Advisor**.
 It specialized in answering complex questions about retirement planning and mutual funds by retrieving data from official Fidelity documentation and web sources.